hoishing/pipable/README.md

 ### Using Decorator

-- `@Pipe` decorator can transform function into Pipe object
+- `@Pipe` decorator transforms function into Pipe object
 - preceding output will be assigned to the last positional argument
 - instantiate Pipe decorated function similar to creating partial